EirikRogno/kotlin-intro/slides.md

 </div>

 <!--
-variables are declared like this, using a type syntax that is quite familiar for typescrypt users with the type after a colon.
+variables are declared like this, using a type syntax that is quite familiar for typescript users with the type declared after the variable name.

 Because of kotlins type inference, we can in many cases skip the explicit typing.
 When we assign a string to a variable, that is enough for the compiler to know that the variable is a string.